• Join the Club!

 How long do homemade croutons last?

-Well around our house?
-Not long!
-But they can last up to 2 weeks.
+They can last up to 2 weeks.
 Just allow them to cool and then store in an airtight container at store at room temperature.
+For longer storage, pop them in the freezer.

 Can you use dry bread in croutons?